 Be sure to communicate in a way that your employees will understand.
 Figures and charts alone won’t address the emotional responses your employees may have.
 Storytelling is a great way to connect positive emotion to upcoming changes.
 Ask a few close team members what they feel the outcome of the change could be and share those hopes with others.
 “This change will increase our accounting productivity by 10%,” is far less encouraging than, “Bob over in accounting spends 12 hours a week processing these time cards, and this small change is going to save him nearly 2 hours a week.
 Bob, tell your wife we’re all going to do our best to get you home a little earlier each night.”
 You may not have the opportunity to communicate every change with this much personal attention, but if you’re aware of your teams’ values, and connect to those values intentionally, then you can communicate change better than you ever have before.

 Not What You Say But How You Say It

 Remember that this idea doesn’t just apply to big changes, though.
 Simply maintaining current levels of output requires change too, as the environment surrounding our companies and teams change regularly.
 Often, an external variable requires companies and teams to make an internal change simply to stay relevant and competitive.
 Author John Bessant summarized what is at stake quite plainly in Innovation and Entrepreneurship, “enterprises which survive do so because they are capable of regular and focused change.”
 Leaders, however, desire more than survival.
-True leaders have vision for a preferred future regarding the culture of their team, the service or products they offer their customers and employees and, yes, their company’s profits.
+True leaders have a vision for a preferred future regarding the culture of their team, the service or products they offer their customers and employees, and, yes, their company’s profits.
 With change being critical to an organization’s survival and success, how a leader communicates during these periods of transition becomes a keystone to the company’s future.